 They are also brilliant ways of keeping clean for people with limited mobility, since they can serve as almost a mini, very localised shower, and you can buy ones that sit quite high off the floor so you don’t have to sit down too far.

 Many bidets bear a striking resemblance to a basin.
 They are usually rounded bowls which have a narrow base and larger top, which sit on the floor next to the toilet.
 Typically, bidets are white, which makes them very easy to match into any bathroom suite.
-In terms of style, you can find a bidet which is in keeping with the overall décor of the room, with some looking more traditional such as this one and others looking more modern.
+In terms of style, you can find a bidet which is in keeping with the overall décor of the room, with some looking traditional as shown and others looking more modern.

 They are normally fitted against a wall, with the tap sitting at the wall end, and some people opt to have a bidet unit fitted around them.
 The pipework is neatly concealed by these units, and if the bidet is wall-hung this also hides the pipes, keeping everything looking neat and tidy.
 Many are built with an overflow hole, just in case you accidentally leave the tap on a bit longer than necessary!

-If you want to learn more about units to fit around a bidet, check out our bathroom furniture buyer’s guide.
+If you want to learn more about units to fit around a bidet, check out our bathroom furniture buyer’s guides.

 Typically, bidets fall into two categories: wall-hung and back to wall.
 Wall-hung bidets are exactly that: wall-hung.
 They are mounted onto the wall using a wall-hung frame at whatever height is required, making them a great solution for use by people with limited mobility.
 This is also a great way of creating the illusion of space, since there will be a gap of a few inches between the bidet and the floor, and this also makes them very easy to clean.
 Back to wall bidets do rest on the floor, fitted neatly against the wall.